Beginners’ Digital Photography Courses in Derbyshire – Getting off Auto Mode

 Learn how to get off the auto mode and take control of your camera!

-To allow for plenty of individual attention, and also to enable proper social distancing, there will be a maximum of only 6 people on each course.
-Places cost £99.00 each.
+To allow for plenty of individual attention, and also to enable proper social distancing, there will be a maximum of only 6 people on each of these courses.
 Please contact us if you would like to be emailed a booking form to reserve a place.

 Next One Day Photography Courses in the Sheffield and Peak District Areas